 Known to locals and fellow winemakers as a "purist" in her approach to viticulture and wine making, Karen J. Wood is a triple threat in the wine industry.
 She owns the land, farms the grapes and makes the wine!
 Her wines are well-known with the locals and have several national and international wine competition awards.

 Karen believes farming the grapes is the most important aspect of wine making.
 She is intimate with her vineyards and patient; letting both the grapes and wine reveal themselves in their time, neither adding to or taking from the fruit during the wine making process.

 "The vines never let go of their fruit, there is an attachment that never ends as the wines develop and age and each vintage brings out something different from their parents.
 Very similar to children bringing out the best of their parents.
 I like to see where they lead and how they each develop their own character.
 I am constantly learning and adjusting my perspective with each vintage."

 “Wine growing is a marathon business.
 A slow process that requires patience and commitment to a place, lots of courage and believing in yourself.”
 “There is no fast forward, you have to trust nature and uncover the uniqueness of each vintage and you are always learning and discovering new things.”
-Karen has been in the Sierra Foothills wine industry for 22 years and she founded Cedar Creek Ranch Winery in 1999.
-The beautiful ranch estate sits on 80 acres of oak studded hillsides and is loaded with wildlife; she is at ease on the ranch with her beloved spouse and horses.
+Karen has been in the Sierra Foothills wine industry for 23 years and she founded Cedar Creek Ranch Winery in 1997.
+The beautiful ranch estate sits on 80 acres of oak studded hillsides and is loaded with wildlife; she is at ease on the ranch doing what she loves alongside her beloved spouse and horses.

 Contact Karen, she loves to engage with you about your love for wine and you'll not only learn about how she manages 5 single vineyard blocks but she will share her infectious happiness and inspire you to slow down and enjoy quality of life doing what you love to do.